Fletcher Free Library

 The Fletcher Free Library is the public library serving Burlington, Vermont.
-It is located at 235 College Street, in an architecturally distinguished Beaux-Arts building, constructed in 1902 with funding support from philanthropist Andrew Carnegie.
+It is located at 235 College Street, in an architecturally distinguished Beaux-Arts building, constructed in 1902 with funding support from Andrew Carnegie.
 The building was listed on the National Register of Historic Places in 1976.

 History

 The Fletcher Free Library was established in 1873, endowed by Mary Martha Fletcher, the daughter of a local businessman.
 It outgrew its initial building on Church Street by 1901.
 A new building was constructed in 1901–04 with funds provided by industrialist and philanthropist Andrew Carnegie, making it the first of the four Carnegie libraries in the state of Vermont.
 It was designed in the Beaux-Arts style by Walter R. B. Willcox of Burlington, who won a competition to receive the commission.

 The building had major settling problems in 1973 where it had been built over a filled-in ravine, and the library's collection was moved elsewhere.
 The possible razing of the building was stopped by a citizens' committee, which successfully had it added to the National Register of Historic Places, and a grant allowed the stabilization and repair of the building.
 A new modern addition was completed in 1981.

-The largest public library in Vermont, the Fletcher Free Library had a budget of over $1 million in 2002.
+The largest public library in Vermont, the Fletcher Free Library had a budget of over $3 million in 2022.
 It circulated more books, had more visitors, and had more computers, than any other library in the state.
 In addition to its primary services as Burlington's public library, it is also a community center, a cultural resource for newly arrived immigrants to the Burlington area, and the city's only free public access computer center.